Understanding your Care @ Work benefit through Harvard University

 Your Care @ Work benefit gives you access to multiple services.
 These are:

-Please note that caregivers on the digital, self-service platform are not necessarily licensed or background-checked.
-For more information on Care.com's security practices, please see their Safety Center.
+- Note: Caregivers on the digital, self-service platform are not necessarily licensed or fully background-checked.
+For more information on Care.com's security practices, please see their Safety Center and read about additional background checks available for purchase.

-Back-up adult care: In-home back-up care for elders or other adults, including care for yourself when recovering from illness or injury.
+- Back-up adult care: In-home back-up care for elders or other adults, including care for yourself when recovering from illness or injury.
 When you use in-home back-up care, you are gaining access to the professional placement services of Care @ Work.
-The cost is $16 per hour in Massachusetts and ranges from $15 to $18 around the country.
-Days of this service count toward the overall total of 20 days per benefits-eligible faculty or staff member.
+Days of this service count toward the overall total of 20 days/shifts (minimum of 4 hours, maximum of 10 hours) per benefits-eligible faculty or staff member.
 Read more here.
+Information about costs can be found here.

-Senior Care Planning Program: This service helps faculty and staff navigate the demands of caring for an aging family member or other adult by connecting you, free of charge, with a professional senior care advisor (a licensed geriatric social worker who is an expert in adult and elder care).
+- Senior Care Solutions: This service helps faculty and staff navigate the demands of caring for an aging family member or other adult by connecting you, free of charge, with a professional senior care advisor (a licensed geriatric social worker who is an expert in adult and elder care).
 The program also provides referrals and access to vetted services around the country.
 Learn more here.

 - Care.com HomePay.
 If you have a household employee such as a caregiver or housekeeper, you may be responsible for household payroll, tax, and HR compliance.
 Care.com offers HomePay for an additional fee, but as part of your Harvard benefit, registration fees are waived (whether you have found your employee through Care.com or not).